apache/groovy/src/examples/osgi/readme.txt

 Install the three bundles using the "install" command and the file URLs of the jars built by Ant.
-Remember, the Ant script printed the file URLs to the console as part of the build.
+Remember, the Ant script printed the file URLs to the console as part of the build (replace groovy-all with groovy for 2.5+).

-osgi> install file:/home/user/dev/groovy-core/target/dist/groovy-all-1.7-beta-1-SNAPSHOT.jar
+osgi> install file:/home/user/dev/groovy-core/target/dist/groovy-all-1.7.0.jar
 Bundle id is 1

 osgi> install file:/home/user/dev/groovy-core/src/examples/osgi/build/hello-bundle-imports-groovy.jar